Illumina 16S sequencing

 Conditions for test PCR1

 Input DNA concentration: The required template concentration could vary depending on the fraction of bacterial DNA in the samples.
-We therefore recommend performing test PCR1 with different input concentrations (for e.g. 0.25ng/uL to ca 5ng/uL).
+It is therefore required that you perform a test PCR with different input concentrations (from e.g. 0.25ng/uL to ca 5ng/uL).

 Primers: Aliquots of primers we send you for test PCR1.
 Questions?
 Contact us!